open-telemetry/opentelemetry-cpp/docs/cpp-http-transport-design.md

 Reported per run: acknowledged batches per second, dropped batches, p50 and p99 latency, resident memory, thread count, open descriptors, and whether `ForceFlush` and `Shutdown` returned the right answer within their deadlines.

+Rates have to name their unit.
+The reported workload is "roughly 10 to 20K QPS" of log volume, which is not the same number as HTTP requests per second, so the run should report both, along with records and serialized bytes per request.
+Otherwise the figure cannot be compared with anything.

+The run also has to read back what libcurl actually did, not only what it was asked for: `CURLINFO_HTTP_VERSION` for the negotiated protocol and `CURLINFO_NUM_CONNECTS` for connections opened.
+Without those, a result at four in flight cannot be told apart from four connections, four streams on one connection, or four requests serialized behind each other.

 The `100 ms` in the report is not qualified as one way or round trip, so the benchmark should define it as `netem` round trip and say so rather than inherit